madhumurthy16/wpdevcourse-theme/README.md

 # wpdevcourse-theme
 A simple WordPress theme.

-Learn the very basics of creating a custom Wordpress theme.
+Learn the basics of creating a custom Wordpress theme.